BerkM125/RocketGL/README.md

 # RocketGL
 Basic rocket physics library, operates on the basis of polymorphism across different rocket component sub-classes, with the evaluation of rocket variables varying depending on what the focus component is (since different components factor in different variables).

+Note: main.cpp is just an implementation, not a part of the library